-- Preview Pan: Pans the image, like using the pan tool or navigator.
+- None: Default. - Preview Zoom: Adjusts the zoom of the preview window.
+Scrolling up increases the zoom, scrolling down decreases the zoom. - Preview Pan: Pans the image, like using the pan tool or navigator.
 It is important that the panning is comfortable, not too fast or slow or jerky. - Brush Size: Adjusts the size of the current tool if relevant, such as a brush tool.